Chatham Education Foundation

 The food was provided by the Regional Food Bank in conjunction with the Ghent Food Pantry.
 (Ghent helps defray the cost of the program.)
 The program starts in early October and runs through the second week in June.
 The food arrived on Thursday morning.
 Staff stayed after school to pack the backpacks and added any supplemental food that staff brought in (fresh fruit and vegetables, milk cards, etc.) The food was sent home at the end of the day on Friday and the backpacks were returned early in the next week by the students.

 Kevin Botsford (teacher) is currently in charge of the BackPack Program for MED.
 Originally the program was initiated by Michael Stead (teacher).
-Diane Hammon (new Clerk Typist) and Jackie Hoffman (School Counselor) will be coordinating it in the middle school.
+Diane Hammon (administrative assistant) and Jackie Hoffman (School Counselor) will be coordinating it in the middle school.
 Students are recommended by staff, the school nurse, or at a parent request.

 A letter goes home to all recommended students letting parents know about the program and, that unless we hear from them, their child will be enrolled.
 Students enrolled in the backpack program are kept confidential, just staff members know.